 What is the Formula to Find the CSA Area of a Hemisphere?

 If the radius of a hemisphere is given, we can calculate the curved surface area (CSA) of a hemisphere by using this formula, Curved surface Area of a Hemisphere = 2πr2, where π is taken as 3.142 or 22/7, and r is the radius of the hemisphere.
 The lateral surface area is the area of the curved part of the hemisphere only.
 It does not include the area of the base which is in the shape of a circle.

 Are Sphere and Hemisphere the Same?

 The sphere and hemisphere are very similar in properties since the hemisphere is made from a sphere.
 When a sphere is cut into two equal halves, these two halves are called a hemisphere.
-But one of the main differences between a sphere and a hemisphere is that a sphere does not have any flattened end but only curves whereas a hemisphere has one flattened end and one curved surface.
+But one of the main differences between a sphere and a hemisphere is that a sphere does not have any flattened end but only a curved surface whereas a hemisphere has one flattened end and one curved surface.

 What is a Hollow Hemisphere?

 If the space inside a hemisphere is hollow, it is known as a hollow hemisphere.
 A hollow hemisphere has two radii - an internal radius, for the inner circle (hollow region), and an external radius for the outside circle.

 What is the Formula for the Base Area of a Hemisphere?